 Re-investing in the Future

-- Paragon continues to invest substantial resources into maintaining and improving the reliability, accuracy, and validity of its CELPIP, CAEL CE, and LPI Tests in order to meet or exceed industry standards in the English proficiency testing environment.
+- Paragon continues to invest substantial resources into maintaining and improving the reliability, accuracy, and validity of its CELPIP, CAEL, and LPI Tests in order to meet or exceed industry standards in the English proficiency testing environment.
 These investments involve not only developing the best possible test content, but also continuing to improve and monitor the consistency with which test taker responses are evaluated.

 Building Digital Solutions